syedsaqib2457/php-hash/README.md

 ## About

 #### Description
-This is an automation tool to deploy, manage and secure large-scale cloud firewall systems with simple API requests.
+This is an automation tool to deploy, manage and secure large-scale cloud firewall systems with an API.

 It's written in PHP and can be deployed on any major cloud platform.